-3. Understanding and framing a chemical process model using fundamental principles of conservation.

-- 4. Understanding the lumped parameter model and distributed parameter model - 5.
-Students get familiar with the solution techniques of the developed model equations. - 6.
+- 1. Understanding and framing a chemical process model using fundamental principles of conservation. - 2.
+The formulation of a mathematical models to various chemical reactor systems - 3.
+The formulation of a mathematical models to various chemical separation systems leading to ODE - 4.
+Students get familiar with the solution techniques of the developed mathematical model equations. - 5.
 Application towards entire chemical plant design.